javieravelar591/javieravelar591/README.md

 # 👋 Hi, I'm Javi

 # 💬 About Me ...
 I am a recent computer science graduate from the University of Minnesota.
-I'm passionate about all things coding, AI, and video games.
+I'm passionate about all things coding, Artificial Intelligence, video games, and cats 🐈.

 ## 🔭 I’m currently working on ...
 - Learning Spring Boot to build a new web app